-The Aerodigestive Center provides an opportunity for a multidisciplinary approach to the evaluation and management of children with breathing and feeding issues.
-Patients are evaluated by a Pediatric Otolaryngologist (ENT), Pediatric Pulmonologist and Pediatric Gastroenterologist in conjunction with a Dietitian, Speech Therapist, Respiratory Therapist, Social Worker and Nurse.
-The service enables the convenience of a single clinic visit for the patient to see all the above specialists and support for a coordinated and streamlined care plan – including coordinated flexible and rigid bronchoscopy as well as upper gastrointestinal endoscopy under single anesthesia.
+The Aerodigestive Program provides a multidisciplinary approach to the evaluation and management of children with complex airway, respiratory and gastrointestinal tract disorders.
+Patients are evaluated by a pediatric otolaryngologist (ENT), pediatric pulmonologist and pediatric gastroenterologist (GI) in conjunction with a dietitian, speech therapist, respiratory therapist, social worker, a Pediatric Nurse Practitioner and a nurse.
+This service enables the convenience of a multispecialty care visit as well as a coordinated and streamlined care plan.
 The evaluation is intended to be a consultative service to referring providers and patients.

 - Multidisciplinary evaluation and management of patients with breathing and feeding issues.